 "Slice her Crona," the gloved man lets out a ghastly screech.

-The pink haired boy, Crona, staggers towards her, raising his arm to slash when Soul bursts out into the alley.
+The pink haired kid, Crona, staggers towards her, raising their arm to slash when Soul bursts out into the alley.

 "Maka, watch out!" he lunges in front of her just as Crona swings the knife down straight into his chest, dragging it through his flesh.

 "Soul!"
-Maka jabs her elbows out, wrenches herself free and crashes into Crona, knocking the knife out of his hands.
+Maka jabs her elbows out, wrenches herself free and crashes into Crona, knocking the knife out of their hands.

 "Ragnarok, I don't know how to deal with this," Crona sways a little, stepping backward.

 "Get the fuck away from us!"
 Maka yells, swipes the knife from the ground and brandishes it at the pair of attackers.
-"Get the fuck away or I'll kill you both."
-The larger man took a hesitant step forward before disappearing down the alley, followed by the young pink haired boy.
+"Get the fuck away, or I'll kill you both."
+The larger man took a hesitant step forward before disappearing down the alley, followed by his accomplice.
 Maka falls, shaking, to the ground where Soul is hunched over, his hands clutching his chest.
 "Soul, you're bleeding so much."